 Let’s look at this approach of the middle row from the user’s point of view.
 If you deliver a scooter to the end user, does it address their need or problem?
 No. Is it a valuable, usable, and feasible solution?
 No. So did we solve the right problem for the user?
 Is each iteration an evolution of the product or a different product altogether?
 While this approach allows for user testing, feedback, and refinement of the solution, it doesn’t address the fact that our user needs a car.
 Although a valuable approach to define the appropriate solution space for the focus of your product team, this does not deliver on the intention of an MVP.

 - The last row illustrates the approach to MVP (minimum viable product).
 Continuing to use the car metaphor, each iteration is a refinement to the solution that meets the needs of our prospective user.
 From the first iteration, a user is presented with a solution that meets their needs, providing a minimum viable product that is valuable, usable, and feasible.
-It is anchored to a strategy, not just an idea aligned to solving the problem, but producing the desired outcome for the user that can be iterated and improved upon.
+It is anchored to a strategy and business model, not just an idea aligned to solving the problem, but producing the desired outcome for the user that can be iterated and improved upon.
 Typically, the MVP is targeted to provide sufficient functionality and value to appeal to early adopters, enabling further iteration, and eventually scaling up of the product or service to the majority of the market.

 Benefits of the MVP approach

 The three most significant reasons new products and business’s fail are the lack of a market fit, running out of cash, or having the wrong team.
 At Emerge this amplifies the importance of implementing the right MVP approach, and maximizing the viability of your investment.
 Taking the right MVP approach was crucial to the success for one of Emerge’s recent clients: The initial digital product we helped to create quickly validated the investment and unlocked millions in previously untapped revenue.